Importing Resource Translations

-After you have imported the translations you will need to restart the server for the changes to take affect.
+After you have imported the translations, you need to restart the server for the changes to take affect.
 Translations are kept in-memory of the process running the server.
-We are looking in improving this in the future releases
+We are looking into improving this in the future releases.

 Prepare the source files,